 Registered Nurse to Bachelor of Science in Nursing (RN to BSN)

-Professional nursing for the individual, the family and community creates complex challenges in the ever-changing health care arena.
-The School of Nursing offers an exciting BSN degree program to help you meet these challenges.
-The courses are accessible on the web, so you have access to academic education by computer at work or at home, wherever or whenever you want to study.
+Professional nursing for the individual, the family and community holds complex challenges in the ever-changing health care arena.
+The School of Nursing offers an exciting RN to BSN degree program to help you meet these challenges, fulfilling your potential as a nurse.
+Registered nurses can find the flexibility and timeline they need with this program, since the courses are accessible on the web.
+Our online RN to BSN program means you have access to academic education at work or at home, wherever or whenever you want to study.
 Our faculty are ready to build on your experience by examining new trends and theories, exploring critical issues, emphasizing applicable professional nursing practices and incorporating concepts of holistic care.

 Upon completion of prerequisite courses, the RN to BSN program can be completed in 2-3 semesters or 30 semester credit hours.